-- Theodore Levitt (Harvard Business School). - The Globalization of Markets in HBR (1983). - There is a worldwide convergence of consumer tastes. - Coke Classic, Levi Strauss jeans, Sony color TVs.
+- Theodore Levitt (Harvard Business School). - The Globalization of Markets in HBR (1983). - There is a worldwide convergence of consumer tastes. - Coke Classic, Levi Strauss jeans, Sony color TVs. - Lev One size does not fit all!

 most

 - He argued that MNEs should globally integrate (↑) their products while minimizing local adaptation (↓). - HOWEVER, most of global integration experiments have been UNSUCCESSFUL. - ✓ e.g., Ford found that there are wide-ranging differences among consumer tastes around the globe.